roman-milk/roman-milk.github.io/michelles-story.md

  Sarge came out of the bathroom wearing a velvet robe, which was loosely tied at the waist, and he slowly walked towards the frightened woman.
 Michelle stood up before Sarge reached her.
 She desperately wanted to run and escape any dreaded affair with such a devious man.
 Her legs vibrated so viciously that it was very hard to remain standing.
 She stared up at the big man and into his dark, mystic eyes, which seemed to stop her protests.

  When his hand came up and reached for her blouse, she merely stopped breathing.
 Sarge slowly and purposely took his time unbuttoning the garment enjoying the way her body shivered.
 He thought it was quite amusing that Michelle had re- buttoned the blouse even though her plight was hopeless.
-Report_Story #2